Chafee Education and Training Grant (Chafee ETG) Program

 - Be a Pennsylvania resident

-- Be eligible for services under Pennsylvania's John H. Chafee Foster Care Independence Program
+- Be eligible for services under Pennsylvania's John H. Chafee Foster Care Program for Successful Transition to Adulthood

-- Be identified as a youth in foster care or a youth discharged or adopted from foster care after age 16
+- Be identified as a youth in foster care or a youth discharged or adopted from foster care at age 16

-- Be enrolled at least half time in a college or career school that is approved by the U.S. Department of Education for Title IV student assistance programs
+- Be enrolled as an undergraduate, at least half time in a college or career school that is approved by the U.S. Department of Education for Title IV student assistance programs

 - Demonstrate financial need for the grant (as determined by the postsecondary institution)